Jishnu-ms/netflixclone-using-react/README.md

 # 🌟 Netflix Clone

 🎥 A Netflix-inspired web application built with React that showcases movies categorized into sections like Netflix Originals, Action Movies, and Comedy Movies.
+The Website Updates the list on each Refresh
 ---

 ## 📖 Table of Contents